-Roast Turkey Farmhouse Salad: 230 calories, 13 grams fat, 2 grams fiber, 22 grams protein
+Roast Turkey Farmhouse Salad without dressing: 230 calories, 13 grams fat, 2 grams fiber, 22 grams protein

 This one doesn’t come as much of a surprise, but it’s always a great choice if you want to eat as few calories as possible.
 While Arby’s may “have the meats,” their light and delectable salad option isn’t a bad choice either.
 Even with the greens, you’ll attain a solid dose of protein and fiber, all for less than 250 calories.